bacalhau-project/docs.bacalhau.org/docs/getting-started/architecture.md

 ### Compute node

-In the Bacalhau network, the Compute node plays a critical role in the process of executing jobs and producing results.
-When a new job is detected on the network, the Compute node will determine whether it wants to bid on that job or not.
-If a bid is made and accepted by the requester node, the Compute node will run the job using its collection of executors, each of which has its own collection of storage providers.
+In the Bacalhau network, the compute node plays a critical role in the process of executing jobs and producing results.
+When a new job is detected on the network, the compute node will determine whether it wants to bid on that job or not.
+If a bid is made and accepted by the requester node, the compute node will run the job using its collection of executors, each of which has its own collection of storage providers.

-Once the executor has run the job and produced results, the Compute node will generate a verification proposal.
+Once the executor has run the job and produced results, the compute node will generate a verification proposal.
 This proposal will be collated by the requester node along with proposals from other compute nodes that ran the same job.
-These proposals will then be either accepted or rejected, after which the Compute node will publish its raw results via the publisher interface.
-The Compute node has a collection of named executors, verifiers, and publishers, and it will choose the most appropriate ones based on the job specifications.
+These proposals will then be either accepted or rejected, after which the compute node will publish its raw results via the publisher interface.
+The compute node has a collection of named executors, verifiers, and publishers, and it will choose the most appropriate ones based on the job specifications.

-Overall, the Compute node is a crucial component of the Bacalhau network, responsible for executing jobs and producing results.
+Overall, the compute node is a crucial component of the Bacalhau network, responsible for executing jobs and producing results.
 By efficiently managing the bidding and verification process, the Compute node enables effective communication between nodes in the network, making it a valuable tool for decentralized computing applications.

 ## Interface